srisarya/genomicscourse/current-year/practicals/reference_genome/pt-2-assembly.md

 > * Why does *Quast* use the word "contig"?

 In some cases, we have prior knowledge about the expected percentage of **GC** content, the number of chromosomes, and the total genome size.
-These information can be compared to the statistics present in Quast's report.
+This information can be compared to the statistics present in Quast's report.

 ## 2.2 Biologically meaningful measures